 Here comes my second tried and tested recipe for pasta.
-This time WITHOUT LUPIN FLOUR, as I know many low-carbers prefer to avoid legumes.
+This time WITHOUT LUPIN FLOUR, as I know many people prefer to avoid legumes for personal reasons.
 It is just as easy to create as my Fettuccine Pasta recipe.
 Probably easier, actually, because lasagna sheet means that there’s no need to spend time making ribbons.

 So, if you’re one of the ever-rising number of people choosing to go low carb or keto, but fearing not being able to let go of pasta dishes, bookmark this recipe now!

-So there.
+So there you have it.
 As healthy and delicious as they are, zucchini, eggplant, etc. cannot, ever, be a good substitute for home-made delicious pasta.

 As for the fake pasta products on the market today, I’ve already discussed them in my Fettuccine Pasta recipe post.
 In any case, I am yet to see low carb lasagna sheets as a product on the market.
 ‘Rice’ – yes.
 ‘Noodles’ – yes.
 ‘Spaghetti’ – yes.
 But lasagna sheets – no.

 Whoever marketed konjac (shirataki) ‘pasta’ and ‘rice’ will probably start creating ‘pasta sheets’ soon, but have you actually tried konjac (shirataki)?
 When it first appeared on the market, it took the low carb world by storm.
 At first, it seemed like a keto dream come true.
 And I, probably like many others, rushed to buy some so I could start making pasta meals once again.
 But then the taste test came.
 The first word that came to my lips was ‘revolting’.
 The adjectives that followed weren’t exactly positive, either: tasteless, gelatinous, fishy, watery, unchewable, indigestible.
+Not to mention the post-meal bloating.
 No, thanks.

 The difference between Lasagna and Lasagne.